wdv4758h/pypy-extradoc/planning/py3.5/2016-august-progress.rst

 * The marshal format has been made more compact and efficient

-* enum: Support for enumeration types (PEP 435).
+* enum: Support for enumeration types (PEP 435). the is a pypi package called enum34 that implements it (pure python maybe?)

 * pathlib: Object-oriented filesystem paths (PEP 428).